Tomatillo Salsa Verde Recipe with Avocado

 A garden is never so good as it will be next year. ~ Thomas Cooper

 This year I decided since my “landscaping” always looks wild and unruly, why not plant some produce in it.
 It couldn’t possibly make it look any worse.

 And you know what?
 It actually looks pretty good with the blooming squash blossoms, variegated heirloom tomatoes, Japanese eggplants, and ethereal tomatillos scattered about.

 Tomatillos are such unique looking plants, with hearty tomato-like stalks, and little paper lanterns hanging everywhere.
 The tomatillos start out like tiny bulbs inside lime green lanterns.
 Then as they grow, they fill in the paper wrappings until they are tight.
 Full lanterns mean ripe tomatillos.

 And they are very

 hard to kill easy to grow!
-After sticking them in the ground with very little thought, they have taken off.
+After sticking them in the ground with very little thought, they just take off.

-Tomatillos have a vibrant tart flavor–almost like a citrusy apple, and are much firmer than tomatoes.
+Tomatillos offer a vibrant tart flavor, almost like a citrusy apple, and are much firmer than tomatoes.

 - Eat them raw with a sprinkle of salt and sugar.